scionproto/scion/go/tools/scion-pki/README.md

 `scion-pki certs gen` verifies all generated certificates against the TRC to ensure correctness.
 If that is not desired for any reason it can be turned of with `-verify=false`.

+## How to add a new customer AS

+Building on the previous example, AS 1-2 wants to connect a new customer, AS 1-22.
+To that end, we first create the appropriate subdirectory:

+`mkdir ISD1/AS22`

+Then we can create the template configuration and make the necessary changes:

+`scion-pki tmpl as 1-22`

+The next step is to create the keys for AS 1-22:

+`scion-pki keys gen 1-22`

+Finally, we can generate the new certificate:

+`scion-pki certs gen 1-22`